Crested Butte Elopement Photographer

 Fall: September-early October

+Fall elopements in Crested Butte are some of my favorites.
 The great thing about Crested Butte is that it’s beautiful in the summer and equally as stunning in the fall due to all the aspens that cover the wilderness outside of town.
 The weather is usually more predictable in fall, with sunnier days in September.
 Crested Butte might be the best location to experience Colorado leaf changing in if you love those golden aspens.
 If you want to plan your day around leaf peeping, be sure to plan for the last week of September or the first week of October, as that’s usually the peak time for the leaves to turn yellow.

 Winter: November-March